 Keep all of this in mind and be as specific as possible when writing your job posting to attract only candidates whose skill sets and schedules align with yours.

 Talk to the best five to ten candidates over the phone and arrange in-person interviews for your top picks.
 Then invite the two you like best to your home for a more in-depth interview and so they can meet and interact with your child.

-We know you're busy enjoying your summer and you want to check this child care hassle off your to-do list so you can get back to it.
+We know you're busy and you want to check this child care hassle off your to-do list so you can get back to it.
 But don't rush through safety.

-Mary L. Pulido, who holds a doctorate in social welfare and is executive director of the New York Society for the Prevention of Cruelty to Children says even for an after-school nanny, you should do a criminal background check (available through Care.com!) and call references, in addition to requesting a driving record if the person will be in the car with your kids.
+Mary L. Pulido, who holds a doctorate in social welfare and is executive director of the New York Society for the Prevention of Cruelty to Children says even for an after-school nanny, you should do a background check and call references, in addition to requesting a driving record if the person will be in the car with your kids.

-An organized schedule will not only benefit you, but also your nanny and your kids.
+An organized schedule will not only benefit you, but also your nanny or sitter and your kids.
 Create a weekly or monthly schedule that outlines the kids' school schedule, noting any half days, days off and lengthier school breaks.
 Also include any days you'll pick the kids up so the nanny knows she won't be expected.
 This calendar should also include any extracurricular activities (school plays, soccer practice, etc.) so everyone's on the same page.